-At the bottom of the page you will find the children's class blog.
-A weekly update of all the exciting things that happen within year 6.
+At the bottom of the page you will find the children's class blog and messages regarding your child's home learning.

 Children in Year 6 are expected to read at home each day, either to a family member or independently.
 Please ensure reading records are brought to school daily and signed when your child has read.
 We are then able to write in them when they read with adults in school.